k-bx/gachette/README.md

         show_config   Dummp settings.
         stack_create  Create a new stack.
 From old one if specified. version

-The workflow is simple, first `prepare` the working copy of the project you want to create packages from.
-Then trigger the `build`.
-Once the packages are finished, call manually `add_to_stack` if you didn't specify the webcallback option in the `build` command.
-The callback will be sent after each packages is built; if it is sent to gachette web server, it will launch the `add_to_stack` action.

 First we create the stack in a certain location.
 Note that the stack can be anything (semantic version or tag/name):